- Page Contents

 - Liaising with the Home Office UKVI for a timely decision on your ILR application.

-Our fees for providing expert legal help and assistance with an application for ILR as a Skilled Worker Migrant are given in the fee table below:
+Unless your matter is complicated, our fees for providing expert legal help and assistance with an application for ILR as a Skilled Worker / Tier 2 General migrant are given in the fee table below:

 |Our Service||Our Fee|

-The agreed fixed fee will depend on the complexity of the application for ILR as a Skilled Worker Migrant and the volume of casework involved in the application.
-In addition to our fixed fee for helping with an ILR application as Skilled Worker Migrant, the applicant will also have to pay the Home office UKVI fees for the ILR application.
+The agreed fixed fee will depend on the complexity of the application for ILR as a Skilled Worker / Tier 2 General migrant and the volume of casework involved in the application.
+In addition to our fixed fee for helping with an ILR application as Skilled Worker / Tier 2 General migrant, the applicant will also have to pay the Home office UKVI fees for the ILR application.